LinkedEarth/Queries/README.md

 ## <a name = "about"> What is the LinkedEarth wiki? </a>

+The LinkedEarth wiki leverages semantic wiki technology to crowdsource the curation and standards development of paleoclimate data.
+Like traditional wikis, they enable the collaborative authoring of content.
+Secure access and time-stamped content also enable the tracking of changes and the accountability of users, as well as moderation capabilities by community members of recognized expertise.
+In contrast to traditional wikis, semantic wikis allow contributors to assign *meaning* to their content, specifying relationships between the objects they describe.

+This enables complex queries to be performed on the database, using the [SPAQRL Query language](https://www.w3.org/TR/rdf-sparql-query/).

+To learn more about the LinkedEarth wiki, see [this page](http://linked.earth/projects/linkedearth-wiki/).

 ## <a name = "jupyter"> Queries and Jupyter Notebook </a>

+The Jupyter Notebook included in this repository aimed to enable querying the LinkedEarth wiki with no to little coding knowledge (besides installing Python on your computer).

+This is Notebook is not meant to replace a full API, which will be in the works soon.

+This Notebook allows to query the dataset for the most often searched properties (and combination thereof):

+* ArchiveType (e.g. marine sediment, coral, speleothem)
+* ProxyObservationType (e.g. D18O, Mg/Ca, TRW)
+* InferrecVariableType (e.g. SST, E-P)
+* Sensor Genus and Species (e.g. Globigerinoides ruber)
+* Interpretation (e.g., sea surface temperature)
+* Age (Min/Max/Length of the record)
+* Location (Lat/Lon/Altitude)
+* Resolution

 ## <a name = "quickstart"> Quickstart Guide </a>